awmleer/reto/docs/get-started.md

 }
 ```

-Then, you can provide a store "instance" using `Provider` component.
+Then, you can provide a store "instance" using the `Provider` component.

 ```jsx
 import {Provider} from 'reto'